 This web site is produced by the Iowa Association of Electric Cooperatives (IAEC) which provides this service, including its contents, "as is" without warranty of any kind, either expressed or implied, including, but not limited to merchantability, fitness or non-infringement.
 IAEC accepts no responsibility for the opinions and information posted on this site by others.
 In no event shall IAEC be liable for any special, indirect or consequential damages or any damages whatsoever resulting from loss of use, data or profits, arising out of or in connection with the use of any information posted on this site.

 During widespread or isolated power outages affecting many people, individual electric cooperatives intend to update their power outages at 8 a.m., 11 a.m., 4 p.m. and 9 p.m.
 This map will automatically refresh every 15 minutes based on outage data reported by individual electric cooperatives.
-Your best source of outage information relative to your individual electric service will continue to be your electric service provider.
+Your best source of outage information relative to your individual electric service will continue to be your local electric service provider.

 The information contained in this outage map should not be utilized to compare one utility to another in terms of reliability.
 Weather is a significant driver of outages in Iowa, and weather patterns can vary greatly from one location to another.
 The differences in weather may impact two utility systems quite differently, even though said systems are in close proximity to one another.
 Further, the outage information contained on this map is based upon information provided by the cooperatives.
 Some Cooperatives have automated outage management systems that have been interconnected to the IAEC outage map.
 Such interconnection may cause the Cooperative to show more frequent outages than other Cooperatives; but this would be a reflection of the reporting system and not an accurate reflection of the comparative reliability of the various Cooperative systems.
 For a list of those Cooperatives who have automated outage management systems interconnected to the IAEC outage map, please contact the IAEC.